Andr3y-/ASContainerView/README.md

 ```

 ### Lazy content instantiation
-To show view, simply call
+To show view, simply call:
 ```Swift
 containerView.showViewAtIndex(0, animated: true)
 ```
 ASContainerView will load the view, if it has not been shown before, or show an already loaded instance

 ### Support for all UIView-compatible instantiation methods
-ASContainerView will try and search for a XIB first, if successful, loading will be done from a XIB.
+ASContainerView will try and search for a XIB first, if successful, loading will be done from a XIB:
 ```Swift
 init?(coder aDecoder: NSCoder)
 ```

-If not found, it will attempt to instantiate with
+If not found, it will attempt to instantiate with:
 ```Swift
 init(frame: CGRect)
 ```
-If above fails, instantiation will be made with standard
+If all above fails, instantiation will be made with standard:
 ```Swift
 init()
 ```